Typical due diligence issues

 If the target is state-owned, approval or recordal may be required from the State-Owned Assets Supervision and Administration Commission or its local counterpart.
 A public listing of the shares or assets in question at an authorized property rights exchange would also be required with limited exceptions to apply.

-For acquisitions in certain sectors, such as telecommunications and the financial sector, approval from the relevant industry regulator is also required.
+For acquisitions in certain sectors, such as the financial sector, approval from the relevant industry regulator is also required.

 In case of share transfers, as there is no change of employment relationship, consent from employees or labor unions is not required.
 However, it will still be important to manage employee issues, as there are examples where employees may make additional demands (e.g., payment of severance or signing of new agreements) even though these demands are not supported by law.